Indruino-hieu/demo_house_cafe/README.md

 		self.xOffice3 = 35.20
 		self.yOffice3 = 13.50

-# modify for your projecs.
+# modify for your projects.